International Conference on Education and Educational Psychology

 If your abstract had been accepted, and you presented your work at the conference (including Virtual Presentations), you are encouraged to submit a full paper for inclusion in the Emanate - Educational Sessions Highlights - EESH.

-Once published, it will be submitted for evaluation and possible coverage in Web of Science Core Collection™ Conference Proceedings Citation Index - Social Sciences & Humanities (CPCI-SSH) and Google Scholar, and all issues are deposited in the CLOCKSS archive.
+Once published, it will be submitted for evaluation and possible coverage in Web of Science Core Collection™ Conference Proceedings Citation Index - Social Sciences & Humanities (CPCI-SSH) and Google Scholar.

 The ICEEPSY 2025 Conference Proceedings will be published online in a PDF and Epub format.